Enginette/enginette/README.md

 # enginette
-A engine downloaded for the engine-sim by ange-yaghi
+A engine editor for the engine-sim by ange-yaghi